 Normally I don't edit blog posts after publishing them (with the exception of occasional typographical corrections), but I do plan on keeping this post up to date with future developments.

 - August 25, 2006: Amazon EC2 launches.
-It supports a single version of Ubuntu Linux; FreeBSD is not available.
+It supports a single version of Fedora Core 4; FreeBSD is not available.

 - December 13, 2010: I manage to get FreeBSD running on EC2 t1.micro instances.